-Since the creation of PSIPSE in 2012, Mathematica has served as its thought leadership and evaluation partner.
+Since 2014, Mathematica has served as the PSIPSE's thought leadership and evaluation partner.
 In this role, we first refined the collaborative’s theory of change and offered recommendations to strengthen and institutionalize its approach to fostering change in secondary education.
 Mathematica also conducted a literature review, portfolio analysis, and assessment of the educational context in all eight target countries.
 Based on this work, we developed a monitoring, evaluation, and learning (MEL) framework that included a monitoring system, studies to measure impact and identify cross-cutting learning, and strategies for fostering dissemination and scale-up.

 Mathematica recently began a new phase of work as PSIPSE’s learning partner.
 We are supporting the collaborative in implementing the monitoring framework and preparing briefs and presentations to share PSIPSE’s vision, approach, and MEL framework with internal and external stakeholders.